softindex/datakernel/examples/remote-key-value-storage/README.md

 ```

-Now, let's write down a guice module for RPC server using Datakernel Boot, that will handle "get" and "put" requests
+Now, let's write down a guice module for RPC server using DataKernel Boot, that will handle "get" and "put" requests
-(Note: if you are not familiar with Datakernel Boot, please take a look at [Hello World HTTP Server Tutorial](https://github.com/softindex/datakernel/tree/master/examples/http-helloworld))
+(Note: if you are not familiar with DataKernel Boot, please take a look at [Hello World HTTP Server Tutorial](https://github.com/softindex/datakernel/tree/master/examples/http-helloworld))

 ```java
 public class RpcServerModule extends AbstractModule {